 Adding different flavors to the bread dough is simple and impressive when prepared in the thermal cooker.
-I have been out of town resently and have found myself using Rhodes dough instead of making dough from scratch.
+I was out of town recently and have found myself using Rhodes dough instead of making dough from scratch.
 (Try the orange rolls stacked into the bread pan for a version of pull-apart's.)
 I have learned a couple things in the process.
 Remembering to defrost the dough completely and letting it rise is a must.
 What I found with Rhodes dough is that it knows how to rise!
-So do not put too much dough in the bread pan or when you go to put it into the insulated unit the lid will smash the top and it will fall.
-The dough should be about 1/3 full, no more.
-Follow the process as mentioned earlier, if using Rhodes dough with sugar in it increase the cooking time by at least 5 minutes.
+So do not put too much dough in the bread pan or when you put it into the insulated unit the lid will smash the top and it will fall.
+The dough should be about 1/4-1/3 full, no more.
+Follow the process as mentioned earlier.

 I have learned many things from testing the thermal cooker and making cinnamon bread.
-Because of the sugar, I am assuming, the dough requires a longer boil.
-Also cooking them a bit longer is also a good idea so that they do not turn out too heavy, boil for at least 5 minutes longer than the bread recipe calls for.
+The dough requires a longer boil, boil for at least 5 minutes longer.

 The technique I use is to spread out the dough like normally done when making cinnamon rolls, rub dough with 1/2 cube softened butter, add about 1/2 cup brown sugar and 1 tsp cinnamon, then top with 1/2 cup chocolate chips (adjust amounts as desired).Then roll, forming a long tube.
 Then make into a pinwheel and place into the bread pan like pictured below.
 Follow instructions for cooking bread above, letting boil for about 20 minutes.
 The bread comes out beautiful with rings of cinnamon and chocolate chips throughout.
 Nuts and raisins may also be added.
 Like mentioned before, be creative.